FoamScience/FoamScience.github.io/_posts/2018-06-07-openscad-101-basics.md

 1. If I'm to loose some control over the mesh anyway, why struggle with the *very-*long `snappyHexMeshDict`?
 2. Parameterization of *cfMesh's* `meshDict` is much easier.

-{% include ad1.html %}

 * openscad basics
 {: toc}

-This post is part of a longer series talking on how to make use of OpenSCAD capabilities to perform CFD-like mesh generation.
+This post is part of a longer series on how to make use of OpenSCAD capabilities to perform CFD-like mesh generation.
 The typical workflow you are supposed to follow can be summarized in these three key points: